iantdunn/resume/README.md

 # Resume

-See a copy of this resume on [iantdunn.com/resume](https://iantdunn.com/resume)
+See a copy of this resume at [resume.iantdunn.com](https://resume.iantdunn.com)